Mission & History

 - To further the policies and the objectives of the American Academy of Pediatrics at the state and local level.

 The beginnings of the Georgia Chapter date to 1949 when Georgia AAP members began reporting their activities to the national AAP.
 These early gatherings usually occurred during the luncheon breaks of the Society meetings, typically held at the old Progressive Club in Atlanta, or the Standard Club or the Mayfair Club.
 (The Progressive Club property still exists as part of the Turner Broadcast System (TBS) midtown complex near Georgia Tech.)
 These first gatherings consisted only of short business meetings and were limited by the time allowed for free time around the luncheon of the Society.
-The Society meetings flourished under the leadership of Dr. Joseph Yampolsky, Dr. Leroy Antrobus, and Dr. Jerome Berman
+The Society meetings flourished under the leadership of Dr. Joseph Yampolsky, who often organized the meetings, Dr. Leroy Antrobus, who served as Society secretary, and Dr. Jerome Berman, who served as chair of the Local Arrangements Committee.

 In May of 1954 the first official, separate meeting of the Georgia Chapter was held at the Idlehour Country Club in Macon.
-Dr. Lewis Muse was the first chairman as they were called then.
+Dr. Lewis Muse was the first chairman as they were called then, of the Georgia Chapter.
+(Records indicate his term as president was from 1951-1954; which suggests that for some years the Chapter chairman was also the president of the Society.)
 Sadly, just three months after the formative meeting in Macon Dr. Muse would die of a coronary occlusion.

-In 1966, as the push to merge societies and chapters continued from the AAP, Dr. Martin Smith, then Chapter chairman, began negotiations with the Georgia Pediatric Society to merge the two organizations in Georgia.
+In 1966, as the push to merge societies and chapters continued from the Evanston, Dr. Martin Smith chairman of the Chapter began negotiations with the Georgia Pediatric Society to bring about a merger of the two organizations in Georgia.
 A key element of these negotiations was how to make Society members a part of the Chapter.
-This was accomplished by making the pediatricians who were not board certified--and therefore not eligible to be AAP Fellows--associate members of the Georgia Chapter.
+This was accomplished by making the pediatricians who were not board certified–and therefore not eligible to be AAP Fellows–associate members of the Georgia Chapter.
 So in 1967 the Georgia Pediatric Society was dissolved, and the Chapter became the sole professional organization for pediatricians in the state.
 (This was the case in most all of the states in the country but by no means all.
 Even today, North Carolina, Tennessee, and Texas for example, retain the Society name along with their Chapter name.)

 As the chapter grew in numbers and activity during the 1980’s the need for administrative work also grew.
 In 1986 the chapter hired William Mankin as “executive secretary.”
 Mr. Mankin was then a recently retired sales manager for a major formula maker.
 He worked from his home on a part-time basis, handling logistics for the meetings, taking minutes at board meetings and assisted with membership issues, etc.